-The following EPA regulations on Standards of Performance for New Stationary Sources and designated appendices, revised and published as of October 15, 2012, not including any later amendments, are adopted by the Commission and incorporated by reference into this Reservation Air Code for tribal-permitted sources only.
+The following EPA regulations on Standards of Performance for New Stationary Sources and designated appendices, published as of November 9, 2022 not including any later amendments, are adopted by the Commission and incorporated by reference into this Reservation Air Code.
 All new sources of air pollution shall comply with the standards, criteria, and requirements set forth in the incorporated regulations and appendices.
 For the purpose of this Part, the term "new sources" means any stationary source, the construction or modification of which is commenced after the publication of regulations (or, if earlier, proposed regulations) prescribing a standard of performance under federal law which will be applicable to such source.
 For the purpose of this Part, the word "Administrator" as used in the incorporated regulations means the Tribe, except for those aspects of the incorporated regulations which cannot be delegated to the Tribe, in which case, "Administrator" means both the Administrator of the Environmental Protection Agency or his authorized representative and the Tribe.

 40 C.F.R.
 Part 60, Subpart A General Provisions 40 C.F.R.
 Part 60, Subpart D Standards of Performance for Fossil-Fuel-Fired Steam Generators for Which Construction is Commenced After August 17, 1971 40 C.F.R.
 Part 60, Subpart Da Standards of Performance for Electric Utility Steam Generating Units for Which Construction is Commenced After September 18, 1978 40 C.F.R.
-Part 60, Subpart Db Standards of Performance for Industrial- Commercial-Institutional Steam Generating Units
+Part 60, Subpart Db Standards of Performance for Industrial-Commercial- Institutional Steam Generating Units 40 C.F.R.
+Part 60, Subpart Dc Standards of Performance for Small Industrial- Commercial-Institutional Steam Generating Units 40 C.F.R.
+Part 60, Subpart I Standards of Performance for Hot Mix Asphalt Facilities

 40 C.F.R.
-Part 60, Subpart Dc Standards of Performance for Small Industrial- Commercial-Institutional Steam Generating Units 40 C.F.R.
-Part 60, Subpart I Standards of Performance for Hot Mix Asphalt Facilities 40 C.F.R.
 Part 60, Subpart K Standards of Performance for Storage Vessels for Petroleum Liquids for Which Construction, Reconstruction, or Modification Commenced After June 11, 1973, and Prior to May 19, 1978 40 C.F.R.
 Part 60, Subpart Ka Standards of Performance for Storage Vessels for Petroleum Liquids for Which Construction, Reconstruction, or Modification Commenced After May 18, 1978, and Prior to July 23, 1984 40 C.F.R.
 Part 60, Subpart Kb Standards of Performance for Volatile Organic Liquid Storage Vessels (Including Petroleum Liquid Storage Vessels) for Which Construction, Reconstruction, or Modification Commenced After July 23, 1984 40 C.F.R.
 Part 60, Subpart GG Standards of Performance for Stationary Gas Turbines 40 C.F.R.
 Part 60, Subpart VV Standards of Performance for Equipment Leaks of VOC in the Synthetic Organic Chemicals Manufacturing Industry for Which Construction, Reconstruction, or Modification Commenced After January 5, 1981, and on or Before November 7, 2006 40 C.F.R.
 Part 60, Subpart KKK Standards of Performance for Equipment Leaks of VOC from Onshore Natural Gas Processing Plants for Which Construction, Reconstruction, or Modification Commenced After January 20, 1984, and on or Before August 23, 2011 40 C.F.R.
 Part 60, Subpart LLL Standards of Performance for SO 2 Emissions from Onshore Natural Gas Processing for Which Construction, Reconstruction, or Modification Commenced After January 20, 1984, and on or Before August 23, 2011 40 C.F.R.
-Part 60, Subpart OOO Standards of Performance for Nonmetallic Mineral Processing Plants f Performance for Municipal Solid Ills f Performance for Commercial and lid Waste Incineration Units for Which is Commenced After November 30, Which Modification or Reconstruction ed on or After June 1, 2001 Performance for Other Solid Waste Units for Which Construction is After December 9, 2004, or for Which or Reconstruction is Commenced on 16, 2006 of Performance for Stationary Ignition Internal Combustion Engines f Performance for Stationary Spark nal Combustion Engines of Performance for Stationary Turbines Performance for Crude Oil and Natural on, Transmission and Distribution 40 CFR part 60, Appendix A - Test Methods 40 CFR part 60, Appendix B - Performance Specifications 40 CFR part 60, Appendix C - Determination of Emission Rate Change 40 CFR part 60, Appendix D - Required Emission Inventory Information
+Part 60, Subpart OOO Standards of Performance for Nonmetallic Mineral Processing Plants 40 C.F.R.
+Part 60, Subpart WWW Standards of Performance for Municipal Solid Waste Landfills 40 C.F.R.
+Part 60, Subpart CCCC Standards of Performance for Commercial and Industrial Solid Waste Incineration Units for Which Construction is Commenced After November 30, 1999 or for Which Modification or Reconstruction is Commenced on or After June 1, 2001